eric-d-knowles/hist_w2v/README.md

 Finally, the `training_results` folder is where a file containing evaluation metrics for a set of models is stored.

 ## System Requirements
-Unless you have an very powerful personal computer, the code is probably only suitable to run on a high-performance computing (HPC) cluster; efficiently downloading, processing, and training models on ngrams in parallel takes lots of processors and memory.
+Unless you have an very powerful personal computer, the code is lilely only suitable to run on a high-performance computing (HPC) cluster; efficiently downloading, processing, and training models on ngrams in parallel takes lots of processors and memory.
 On my university's HPC, I typically request 14 cores and 128G of RAM.
 A priority for development is refactoring the code for individual systems.

 ## Citing hist_w2v
 If you use `hist_w2v` in your research or other publications, I kindly ask you to cite it.
 Use the GitHub citation to create citation text.